 Please note that there are two Advanced Higher courses available in the Art department.

 Advanced Higher (Design) is a separate course.
-Pupils may opt to study both courses.
+Pupils may opt to study both courses; this must be first discussed with their Art teacher.
 This requires a large amount of work, however would create a strong folio for anyone considering applying to Art College.